ndiego/block-visibility/readme.txt

 It takes just **3 simple steps**:

 1. Create your content using **any** WordPress block.
-2. Select the desired Visibility Controls.
+2. Select the desired visibility conditions.
 3. Save the page/post and marvel at the results!

 === Free Features ===